-A diet low in methionine/protein foods can damage your liver and make your hair prematurely grey.
-But, a diet resulting in more than enough homocysteine is dangerous because homocysteine is associated with a slew of diseases, from heart and kidney disease to Alzheimers, breast cancer and birth defects.
+A diet low in methionine-protein foods can damage your liver and make your hair prematurely grey.
+But, a diet resulting in more than enough homocysteine is dangerous because homocysteine is associated with diseases, from heart and kidney disease to Alzheimers, breast cancer and birth defects.

 There are, of course, two ways to look at your buddies.
-You can see them as supplements easily available from bottles, or you can see them as part of your meals.
+You can see them as supplements you get from bottles, or you can see them as nutrition you get from your meals.